Federal Motor Carrier Safety Administration (FMCSA), DOT.

 II.
 Executive Summary

-FMCSA emphasizes that the compliance date of January 6, 2020, continues to apply to all other requirements set forth in the Clearinghouse final rule.
+This extension of the compliance date is necessary to allow the Agency time to complete its forthcoming rulemaking to address SDLA access to and use of driver-specific information from the Clearinghouse, as discussed below.
+The compliance date of January 6, 2020, continues to apply to all other requirements set forth in the Clearinghouse final rule.
 Beginning January 6, 2020, CDL holders' drug and alcohol testing program violations must be reported to the Clearinghouse, and motor carrier employers must perform the required queries for prospective and current driver-employees.

 B. Costs and Benefits